DMParker1/tmda-program/README.md

 This repository documents the targeted mass drug administration (tMDA) component of malaria elimination research in Southeast Asia.
 While mass drug administration has been widely used for neglected tropical diseases, its use for malaria has been controversial due to past misuse and concerns about drug resistance.
 This repo curates papers, figures, and notes from tMDA trials and modeling studies I contributed to across Myanmar, Cambodia, Vietnam, and Laos.

 **My role:**
 I worked as part of the Mahidol–Oxford Tropical Medicine Research Unit (MORU) team, led by Lorenz von Seidlein and Arjen Dondorp, contributing to field research, data analysis, and modeling.
+I was based at a field station during this time (the Shoklo Malaria Research Unit), but contributed mapping/GIS and analytics expertise to most of the field sites (except for Vietnam).
 I documented herd effects, analyzed space-time patterns, and developed models exploring the theoretical limits of tMDA in connected communities.
 I also linked tMDA work to the infrastructure and surveillance systems built under the [METF-mapping](https://github.com/DMParker1/METF-mapping) program in Karen/Kayin State, Myanmar.

 ---